patrick-lazzaro/shopping-cart/README.md

 python shopping_cart.py
 ```

-Enter the product identifiers, then type 'Done' when finished.
+Enter the product identifiers, then type 'DONE' when finished.

 Enjoy your receipt!